qazbnm456/awesome-web-security/README.md

 <a name="tools-sub-domain-enumeration"></a>
 #### Sub Domain Enumeration

+* [EyeWitness](https://github.com/ChrisTruncer/EyeWitness) - EyeWitness is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible by [@ChrisTruncer](https://github.com/ChrisTruncer).
 * [subDomainsBrute](https://github.com/lijiejie/subDomainsBrute) - A simple and fast sub domain brute tool for pentesters by [@lijiejie](https://github.com/lijiejie).
 * [AQUATONE](https://github.com/michenriksen/aquatone) - Tool for Domain Flyovers by [@michenriksen](https://github.com/michenriksen).
 * [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible by [@eldraco](https://github.com/eldraco).